Accommodations and Services

 Students may be approved for a paid or volunteer note taker in classes, or may be authorized to audio record lectures.

 Accessible parking locations can be found throughout campus to drivers with disabilities.
-A "D" permit may be purchased by qualified individuals.
-Please contact Commuter Services for additional information.
+Students parked in designated ADA stalls within a regulated lot are required to purchase a University permit and display a state-issued ADA license plate or placard.
+Contact Commuter Services for additional information.

 To ensure equal access to its programs, courses, and facilities, students may be eligible for priority registration.